A mixed reference is a cell's reference that blocks the reference of a Column or a Row but not both. This is very useful

-- If the $ is on the left of the letter, this means you lock the column
+- If the $ is on the left of the letter it means you lock the column

-- If the $ is on the lest of the row number, you lock the row
+- If the $ is on the left of the row number it means you lock the row

-Press the key stroke F4 many times to change the position of the $ when you build your formula.
+Press the key stroke F4 multiple times to change the position of the $ when you build your formula.

 We want to stay always on the headers of our table so we will write the formula as follows

-- Start by copying the C4 cell (Ctrl + C)
+- Start by copying cell C4 (Ctrl + C)

 - Then select all other cells

 - Finally, paste the formula (Ctrl + V)

-The multiplication table is now correct for every single cells.
+The multiplication table is now correct for every single cell.

-We have create only one formula and copy it for the 99 other cells.
-What a productivity 👍😍😎
+We have created only one formula and copied it for the 99 other cells.
+How productive 👍😍😎

 Tips to know where to insert the $?

-If creating a formula with mixed references is difficult for you at the first glance, there is a trick to know where to put the $. 💡
+If creating a formula with mixed references is difficult for you at the first glance, use this trick to know where to put the $. 💡